continuous-symmetry-measure/csm/CSM Version Creation.md

     - First, the Docker image is build using the Dockerfile.manylinux file.
       The image is based on the `quay.io/pypa/manylinux_2_24_x86_64` image, and produces the wheels by executing the follwoing steps:
       - #### Installation of basic tools
-        See the Dockerfil.manylinux for details
+        See the Dockerfile.manylinux for details
       - #### OpenBabel installation:
         The required installation file is stored in GitHub.
 The image downloads and installs it.
       - #### Installation of the requirments for all python versions